-Franses et al. (2009) establish the conditions under which OLS estimation of the parameters in a more general version of (10) is efficient by appealing to Kruskal's

-Theorem, which is necessary and sufficient for OLS to be efficient (see McAleer and McKenzie (1991), Fiebig et al. (1992) and McAleer (1992) for further details).
-In the context of OLS estimation of (10), the necessary and sufficient conditions for OLS to be efficient will be satisfied either if the variables used to obtain the forecast $F{1,t}$ are contained in the information set of the forecast, $F{2,t}$, or are orthogonal to the variables in the information set of $F{2,t}$.
+Franses et al. (2009) establish the conditions under which OLS estimation of the parameters in a more general version of (10) is efficient by appealing to Kruskal's Theorem, which is necessary and sufficient for OLS to be efficient (see McAleer and McKenzie (1991), Fiebig et al. (1992) and McAleer (1992) for further details).
+In the context of OLS estimation of (10), the necessary and sufficient conditions for OLS to be efficient will be satisfied either if the variables used to obtain the forecast $F{1,t}$ are contained in the information set of the forecast $F{2,t}$, or are orthogonal to the variables in the information set of $F{2,t}$.
 Of the two alternative necessary and sufficient conditions, it is more likely that the former condition will hold.

-It was also shown by Franses et al. (2009) that, if the incorrect downward biased OLS standard errors are used, then the incorrect OLS t-ratios will be biased upward.
+It was also shown in Franses et al. (2009) that, if the incorrect downward biased OLS standard errors are used, then the incorrect OLS t-ratios will be biased upward.
 Therefore, they suggest that the correct OLS covariance matrix in (10) should be estimated consistently using the Newey-West HAC standard errors (see also Smith and McAleer (1994)).
+Finally, Franses et al. (2009) and Chang et al. (2011) propose using GMM as an alternative to OLS.